 Concrete Homes: Safe in High Winds

 Missile testing designed to mitigate property damage losses from hurricanes was also tested on concrete walls.
 These tests used a criterion of a 9-pound missile traveling about 34 miles per hour.
-Hurricane wind velocities will be less than the equivalent maximum speeds modeled in these tests, meaning that your ICF home is ready to handle any hurricane.
-ICF walls can also be used to build high-performance safe rooms, capable of withstanding even the strongest of storms.
+However, hurricane wind velocities will be less than the equivalent maximum speeds modeled in these tests, meaning that your ICF home is ready to handle any hurricane.

 Missile Test: Wood-Framed Walls vs. Concrete Walls

-The University of Florida Hurricane Research Center’s compressed air cannon was used to propel the wood stud debris “missile” at the test walls at 75 feet per second.
+The University of Florida Hurricane Research Center used a compressed air cannon to propel the wood stud debris “missile” at the test walls at 75 feet per second.
 The stud was propelled along its axis with the leading end hitting the wall assemblies.

 The frame walls lacked the weight and mass to resist the impact of the wind-driven debris.
 In each case, the debris traveled completely through the wall assembly with little or no damage to the “missile.”
-The reason why wood-framed houses don’t provide much protection from debris is because they only consist of drywall sheeting mounted on wooden frames and filled with fiberglass insulation.
-None of these materials are nearly as strong as solid concrete reinforced with steel.
+The reason why wood-framed houses don’t provide much protection from debris is that they only consist of drywall sheeting mounted on wooden frames and filled with fiberglass insulation.
+As a result, none of these materials are nearly as strong as solid concrete reinforced with steel.

 CMU (Concrete Masonry Unit) Wall

-CMU walls while having more strength than wood-framed walls, were unable to withstand impact without critical damage.
-Unlike ICF walls, CMU walls don’t have steel reinforcement and when struck by the “missile” the concrete blocks broke completely.
+CMU walls are stronger than wood-framed walls.
+However, they were also unable to withstand impact without critical damage.
+Because unlike ICF walls, CMU walls don’t have steel reinforcement and when struck by the “missile” the concrete blocks broke completely.

 The concrete stopped the debris from traveling through the wall without taking any damage at all.
-The concrete walls never even sustained a crack, even with a 2” x 4” wood stud fired at over 100 mph.
-Exterior finishes were damaged by the impact, but the concrete walls were unscathed.
-Even the narrowest, 2″ thick section of “waffle grid” ICF wall was undamaged by the direct impact of the debris at over 100 mph.
-A wood-framed wall provided very little protection and allowed the debris to fly through.
+In fact, the concrete walls never even sustained a crack, even with a 2” x 4” wood stud fired at over 100 mph.
+The impact was able to damage exterior finishes but the concrete walls were unscathed.
+Even the narrowest, 2″ thick section of the “waffle grid” ICF wall was undamaged.